freyley/powersync-rn-minimalist/README.md

-This is a (currently non-working) minimalist PowerSync React Native todo app _without_ Supabase.
+This is a (currently read-only) minimalist PowerSync React Native hello world app _without_ Supabase.
 The goal is to understand and demonstrate the pieces of PowerSync absolutely necessary to get the app functional.

 This app assumes:
 1. You have a Postgres database somewhere on the internet that can be hooked up to PowerSync